 Running was difficult, actually moving at all was a bit complicated.
 But I learned to adjust and proceeded with the lesson.

-Before heading into the water, Peter, the instructor, took our group to the burning sand to give us our initial instructions.
+Before heading into the water, Peter took our group to the burning sand to give us our initial instructions.

-He knew we would be facing a tough undercurrent and some rough waves and cautioned us to be careful.
+He knew we would be facing a tough undercurrent and some rough waves.
+He cautioned us to be careful.

-As he demonstrated how to balance your board and what heel side meant versus toe side, my confidence grew.
+As he demonstrated how to balance the surfboard and explained what heel side and toe side meant, my confidence grew.

 These movements were similar to skateboarding, something I’m comfortable doing.